netmme/git_scripts/README.md

 `rename-mails/renameall.sh USERNAME CORRECT_USERNAME CORRECT_EMAIL`

-Enter your username and password and git asks so.
+Enter your username and password when git asks so.

 ## Bug